spatie/laravel-feed/README.md

 ];
 ```

 Next, you must publish the config file:

 ```bash
 php artisan vendor:publish --provider="Spatie\Rss\RssServiceProvider"
 ```

-This is the contents of the published file laravel-rss.php:
+This is the content of the published file laravel-rss.php:
 You must change it to fit your needs.

 ```php